TurbulentDynamics/TDEnvSetup/env_setup/install_0_basics_and_brew.md

-# Basica and the only apps to be installed by apt
+# Basics and the only apps to be installed by apt
 ```
 sudo apt install -y zsh build-essential curl wget tree vim